luqmansen/luqmansen.github.io/content/scratchpads/Database Design and Implementation.md

 			Trace whether I/O requests originate from my code thread system calls (eg: pwritev2) rather than kernel page-fault routines (do_anonymous_page or filemap_fault)

 ## Log Manager
 Q: Diving more through this chapter, now I realize that this book really fixated on the diea that disk write must be aligned 1 page at a time, even for this log manager, which essentially append only.
-Quite contrast with [[LSM in 3 weeks]] which it has no regard
+Quite contrast with [[LSM in 3 weeks]] which it has no regard of page, granted that 1 flush of SST is typically 64 - 128MB.